February 8, 2021

 Resolving to do better

-At 10Eighty we believe that setting goals is useful in personal and professional development, so let’s look again at those resolutions you made at end of December.
+At 10Eighty we believe that setting goals is useful in personal and professional development.
 The most common reason we fail to keep New Years’ resolutions is that we set unrealistic goals.
-Surveys reveal that 32% of respondents say that their resolutions are usually broken by the end of January, while only 10% said they never break one.
+Surveys suggest that 32% of respondents say that their resolutions are usually broken by the end of January, while only 10% said they never break one.

 Steven Covey in “The Seven Habits of Highly Successful People” studied executives and found that the most successful wrote down their goals and reviewed them periodically.

-A useful trick, that we use a lot at our events, is send yourself a postcard.
+A useful trick, that we sometimes use at our events, is send yourself a postcard.
 Write your three key resolutions down and post the card to yourself.
-Pin it somewhere that will catch the eye, as a reminder of what’s important in 2018.
+Pin it somewhere that will catch the eye, as a reminder of what’s important in 2021.